microsoft/codespace-features/src/external-repository/NOTES.md

 ### Secret-less Azure DevOps Prebuilds

 As of version 4, it is possible to avoid using PATs entirely and dynamically obtain a token during prebuild using OIDC.
-This requires creating a Managed Identity or App Regiastration in Entra, and creating a Federated Identity Credential on the Service Principal for the branch you are prebuilding.
+This requires creating a Managed Identity or App Registration in Entra, and creating a Federated Identity Credential on the Service Principal for the branch you are prebuilding.
 The Service Principal created must also be added to Azure DevOps and given permission to the repositories and feeds you will be accessing during the prebuild process.
 The configuration replaces the `cloneSecret`